Service Learning

 - Submit the required activity information and reflection(s) to your x2VOL account for all 90 hours (this can be done as the hours are completed).

-- When all of your hours are complete, submit a one page written reflection about your Service Learning experience to be reviewed by the LOHS Service Learning Board.
-You may be requested to meet with the members of the Service Learning Board if additional information is needed.
+- When all hours are complete, submit a one page written reflection about the Service Learning experience to be reviewed by the LOHS Service Learning Board.
+Students may be requested to meet with the members of the Service Learning Board if additional information is needed.

-- After all of the above is completed and approved, the counseling office will be notified to award ½ credit for Service Learning to your transcript.
+- After all of the above is completed and approved, the counseling office will be notified to award ½ credit for Service Learning to the transcript.

 To Earn additional 1/2 Elective Credit (for a total of 1 Elective Credit)